How Studies Weekly’s K-5 Alabama Science Hits Every Standard

 Studies Weekly encourages students to draw upon their individual knowledge, unique ideas, and personal perspectives through Guiding Questions and Phenomenon Questioning Techniques.
 After phenomena are introduced, students are instructed to ask as many questions as they can, drawing on their prior knowledge and what ideas come into their minds (Fig. 4).
 Not every student will think of the same questions, so sharing them with the class helps all students to learn from one another as they hear each other’s ideas.

 Additionally, the phenomena introduced in the Student Editions are purposefully designed to be relevant and familiar to students’ lives, maximizing their engagement and interest in learning.
-For example, in Grade 3 Week 4 (Fig. 5), students are introduced to force and movement through an engaging story about soccer.
+For example, in Grade 3 Week 6 (Fig. 5), students are introduced to movement and patterns through an engaging story about snowboarding.

 Position Statement 4